ibm-cloud-docs/cis/compression-concepts.md

 |cannot_optimize or internal_error|The input image is corrupted or incomplete at the origin server. |Upload a new version of the image to the origin server.|
 |format_not_supported|The input image format is not supported (for example, BMP, TIFF) and/or the origin server is using additional optimization software that is not compatible with Polish.|Try converting the input image to a web-compatible format (for example, PNG, JPEG) and/or disabling additional optimization software at the origin server.|
 |vary_header_present|The origin web server has sent a Vary header with a value other than accept-encoding.|If the origin web server is attempting to support WebP, disable WebP at the origin web server and let Polish perform the WebP conversion.|
 {: caption="Table 1.
-Common Cf-Polished statuses" caption-side="top"}
+Common Cf-Polished statuses" caption-side="bottom"}

 Image size optimization still works when the accept-encoding is not the only header listed within the `Vary` header.
 {: note}